guettli/programming-guidelines/README.md

 ### Functions should return values, not Promises.

-Espescially in JavaScript code, functions often return [Promises](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Promise).
+Espescially in JavaScript, functions often return [Promises](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Promise).

+The `Promise` represents the eventual completion (or failure) of an asynchronous operation and its resulting value.

 I don't like this.
-I want a method to do what it should do in a synchronious way and then return some value.
+I want a method to do what it should do in a synchronious way and then return the result.

-If I want to a method to be executed asynchronously, then I can use a Promise.
+If I want to a method to be executed asynchronously, then I (the caller) can use a Promise.
 But I don't want the function to decide "async or sync?".

 I want to decide this, and I want the default to be "synchronous execution".